-This program has seen a reduction in the number of claims from a high of 458 in 2002 to 34 in 2011.
-At the same time the per claim costs have gone from a high of \$20,090 in 2000 to \$8,571 in 2010.
-Part of this reduction is due to the fact that the cost of a claim is not fully known for 5-7 years after the occurrence, but this also reflects the legislative reforms passed in 2003 and the reduction in claim numbers.
+This program has seen a reduction in the number of claims from a high of 458 in 2002 to 313 in 2012.
+At the same time the per claim costs have gone from a high of \$20,090 in 2000 to \$12,811 in 2012.
+Part of this reduction is due to the fact that the cost of a claim is not fully known for 5-7 years after the occurrence, but this also reflects the legislative reforms passed in 2003 and the reduction in numbers of employees.
 In spite of these reductions there is still an increase in claims medical costs.
 The CPI index for Medical costs continues to outpace the CPI index as whole.

 This means that medical costs will continue to have a major impact on total NCCSIF loss costs.
-They currently represent 44% of claims costs.
+They currently represent 49% of claims costs.

-The total cost of the program for 2011-12 was \$7,113,543, before dividends, a reduction of 2.5% over the prior year.
-Payrolls decreased by 2.94% reflecting stabilization of the impact of the recession.
+The total cost of the program for 2012-13 was \$6,929,165, before dividends, a reduction of 2.6% over the prior year.
+Payrolls decreased by 3.02% reflecting stabilization of the impact of the recession.

-The following chart shows the historical Workers' Compensation payrolls.
+The following chart on the next page shows the historical Workers' Compensation payrolls and reflects the addition of Elk Grove this fall:

-The Excess Coverage is provided through an excess workers' compensation joint powers authority, the CSAC Excess Insurance Authority (EIA).
-Since joining this group in 2003, the cost of Excess Insurance for NCCSIF has remained relatively stable with a rate of \$.42 in 2003 to the current rate of \$.34.
+The Excess Coverage is provided through a joint powers authority, the CSAC Excess Insurance Authority (EIA).
+Since joining this group in 2003, the cost of Excess Insurance for NCCSIF has remained relatively stable with a rate of \$.42 in 2003 to the current rate of \$.35.

-In spring of 2012, NCCSIF returned \$2,754,813 in dividends to its members and assessed only \$157,388.
+In spring of 2012, NCCSIF returned \$2,945,185 in dividends to its members and assessed only \$157,388.